The Honorable Raúl Rodríguez

 In 1982, he graduated from the University of Houston with a Bachelor of Business Administration Degree in Marketing, thus becoming the first in his family to receive an undergraduate degree.
 His first job after graduation was with Xerox Corporation as a sales representative.
 Soon thereafter, he went to work for their competitor, Minolta.
 After six and ½ years of working in the business community as a sales representative, he decided to change courses in life and return to school to pursue a law degree.

 In 1989, he was accepted to South Texas College of Law in Houston.
+After a few grueling months of preparation and anticipation, he took the bar exam in the summer of 1991.
+During his last semester of law school, he learned that he passed.
 He graduated from South Texas College of Law in 1991 with a Doctor of Jurisprudence Degree, once again becoming the first in his family to achieve such an accomplishment.
-After a few grueling months of preparation and anticipation, he passed the bar exam and became a licensed attorney in 1992.
+On January 17, 1992, he was sworn in by Judge Lupe S. Salinas of the 351st Criminal District Court and officially became a licensed attorney.

-Raul started his own law firm and has been primarily practicing criminal law for the past 24 years.
-He has tried cases ranging from speeding tickets to theft to assault to capital murder – and everything in between.
+Prior to taking the bench, Judge Rodríguez started his own law firm and practiced criminal law for 26 years.
+He tried cases ranging from speeding tickets to theft to assault to capital murder – and everything in between.
 In 2005, he was appointed to the position of Associate Judge for the City of Houston Municipal Courts by Mayor Bill White.
-Since then, he has been an Associate Judge for the City of Houston, presiding over Class C misdemeanors, while still maintaining a full-time law practice.
+For 13 years, he served as an Associate Judge for the City of Houston, presiding over Class C misdemeanors, while still maintaining a full-time law practice.

-Judge Rodriguez is member of the Mexican American Bar Association of Houston, Hispanic Bar Association of Houston, Harris County Criminal Lawyers Association, Houston Bar Association, National Hispanic Professional Organization, Hispanic Women in Leadership and various other business networking and non-profit organizations.
+Judge Rodríguez is a member of the Mexican American Bar Association of Houston, Hispanic Bar Association of Houston, Houston Bar Association, National Hispanic Professional Organization, Hispanic Women in Leadership and various other business networking and non-profit organizations.